peterhinch/micropython-async/TUTORIAL.md

 It doesn't support objects of type ``Future`` and ``Task``.
 Routines to run concurrently are defined as coroutines instantiated with ``async def``.

-The __await__ special method (to create an awaitable class) is not supported.
+At the time of writing the ``__await__`` special method (to create an awaitable class) is not supported but a workround is described below.

 For timing asyncio uses floating point values of seconds.
-For performance reasons, and to support ports lacking floating point, uasyncio uses integers.
+The uasyncio ``sleep`` method accepts floats (including sub-second values) or integers.
+For performance reasons, and to support ports lacking floating point, uasyncio also supports a ``sleep_ms`` method accepting integer millisecond values.
+For similar reasons a ``call_later_ms_`` event loop method is provided.
-These can refer to seconds or milliseconds depending on context.

 ## 2.2 Program structure: the event loop